muhammed-nafihe/Sales-and-Customer-Dashboard/README.md

 # Tableau Dashboards for Sales and Customer Analytics

-This project involves the creation of two interactive dashboards using Tableau to analyze and visualize key metrics for both sales performance and customer behavior.
-The dashboards are designed to assist stakeholders such as sales managers, executives, and marketing teams in making data-driven decisions.
+This project involves the creation of two interactive dashboards using Tableau to analyze and visualize key metrics for sales performance and customer behavior.
+The dashboards are designed to assist stakeholders such as sales managers, executives, and marketing teams make data-driven decisions.
 The following outlines the purpose, requirements, and features of the dashboards.

 ## Sales Dashboard